How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 This will take some research, but if you talk to locals and explore online you’ll figure out the safer routes with slower traffic and protected lanes.

-Of course, take some other obvious steps like wearing a helmet.
+Of course, wear a helmet.

-The rule of thumb for among New Yorkers is to not have a bike that’s worth stealing.
+The rule of thumb among New Yorkers is to not have a bike that’s worth stealing.
 Depending on where you are, this may or may not hold up.
 In London, I saw lots of nicer bikes casually locked up.
 But I think it’s generally good advice.

 7) Bike to the Buses